Nails (1992 film)

 Nails is a 1992 American crime drama film directed by John Flynn, written by Larry Ferguson, and starring Dennis Hopper.
 It was made for Showtime but released theatrically in Europe.

 Plot

-The wife of a wild Los Angeles police detective becomes a hostage of the heroin ring he and his partner have exposed.
+Hard boiled LA officer Harry "Nails" Niles and his partner are ambushed.
+Nile's partner is killed and he is determined to track down the culprits even if it means bending the rules and butting heads with his more traditional superiors.
+His investigation reveals a wide ranging conspiracy involving drugs and a Congressman.